Scroll down to get started

 They provide crucial information to people before, during, and after elections.
 Election websites can also be targets of attack and can face vulnerabilities due to peaks in traffic.

-Here are just some of the ways that ways that vulnerabilities can interfere with a smooth democratic election:
+Here are just some of the ways that vulnerabilities can interfere with a smooth democratic election:

 Security and performance vulnerabilities can cause these sites to become unavailable or to spread false information about how to register to vote and the specific state and local measures that will be on the ballot.